 Next we will do some setup on the robot’s Sunrise OS using the workbench PC (the Windows PC with Sunrise Workbench installed).
 The iiwa is somewhat unique in that the ROS node actually runs on the controller.
 Here we are going to use the Sunrise Workbench utility to load the necessary files on the controller.
 It is worth noting that this utility is also the only way to change the majority of the iiwa settings, so if you need to make changes to the safety config or other settings, this will be the way to do it.

 Connect the Workbench PC¶

-The workbench PC should be connected to the cabinet using the x66 ethernet port.
-Depending on your computer’s setup, you may have to define a static IP as well.
+The workbench PC should be connected to the cabinet using the x66 Ethernet port.
+Depending on the setup of your computer, you may have to define a static IP as well.

 Set up your Sunrise Project¶